Cobble Hill & Carroll Gardens tour (+ Gowanus)

 After all, they were both once part of the vast undifferentiated mass once known as South Brooklyn.
 Indeed, if you look closely at the bank that has now become Trader Joe's, you'll see signage indicating South Brooklyn Savings Bank.

 We walk down the major shopping streets (Smith Street, the new Brooklyn's first restaurant row, and Court Street), a look at the gardens that gave Carroll Gardens its name, and the opportunity to stop in some unusual shops and traditional bakeries, signs of the extant Italian-American influence.

 The neighborhoods include some classic churches, a church turned synagogue and a multiple churches converted into housing, two historic districts, some progressively innovative housing for the working class, and the Brooklyn Queens Expressway (BQE), which cut a huge gash in the district.

 We dip into the small, mostly residential Boerum Hill and see one of Brooklyn's most delightful art projects.

 This route includes many options for snacking and/or lunch, including coffee, baked goods, cheese, tacos, and more.
 There's also great dessert, including multiple ice cream options.

 Beyond the new cafes and restaurants, there are some classic outlets reflecting the longstanding Italian-American community.
 Also, rents have risen so much that some in the first wave of gentrifying businesses in Cobble Hill and Carroll Gardens are gone.

 Distance from Midtown Manhattan: 20-30 minutes by subway

 Basic tour length: 2.5 hours (see fees)

-Starting place: Varies, but typically near Bergen Street/Smith Street (F/G train)
+Starting place: Varies, but typically near Bergen Street/Smith Street or Carroll Street/Smith Street (F/G train)

 Highlights: History, architecture, shopping, neighborhood charm